How to Remove Mildew from Wood: Expert Tips and Tricks

 Identifying Mildew On Wood

 Mildew appears as grey or white powdery spots on wood.
-Scrub the affected area with a mixture of vinegar and water.
-Dry thoroughly to prevent recurrence.
+It thrives in damp, shaded areas and spreads quickly if left untreated.
+Scrub the affected area with a mixture of vinegar and water, then dry thoroughly to prevent recurrence.

 Common Signs